Testing and verifying in all development phases

 Modeling test cases

 With TPT, you can systematically create tests by using so-called automatons, test step lists, synthesized signals, and measurement data.
-TPT can generate tests automatically.
+TPT can also generate tests automatically for you.
 Tests built with TPT are reactive, thus the tests can react on the system’s behavior during the test run.

 Tests from equivalence classes